achliopa/udemy_PythonSpark/readme.md

 * usually when i get really good metrics we double check our dataset
 * how we deploy our model? `unlabeled_data. = test_data.select('features')` has only feats so it is good to simulate input data. we do our predictions `predictions = lr_model.transform(unlabeled_data)` which has now the predicted labels col

+### Lecture 38 - Linear Regression Consulting Project

+* we ve been contacted by Hyundai Heavy Industies to help them build a predictive model for ships
+* they need our help to give accurate estimates on how many crew members a ship will require
+* they are selling ships to new customers and want us to create amodel and use it to predict how many crew members the ship will need
+* they provide us with a dataset with these feats:
+	* Ship Name
+	* Cruise Line
+	* Age (as of 2013)
+	* Tonnage (1000s of tons)
+	* passengers (100s)
+	* Length (100s of feet)
+	* cabinbs (100s)
+	* passenger density
+	* Crew (100s)
+* Our job is to create a regression model that will help predict how many crew
+* we should use the feats we think will be useful to predict the value
+* cruise lines differ in acceptable crew counts so we should use it. we should use StringIndexer

 ## Section 12 - Logistic Regression

 ### Lecture 40 - Logistic Regression Theory and Reading